qoomon/actions--run-parallel/README.md

 With this action, you can run parallel steps in a GitHub Actions workflow jobs.

-Under the hood this action utilize [act](https://github.com/nektos/act).
+Under the hood, this action uses [act](https://github.com/nektos/act).

 ## Known Issues

 - act doesn't implement support for `GITHUB_STEP_SUMMARY` (https://github.com/nektos/act/issues/2759)
 - Only 4 parallel steps supported by act (https://github.com/nektos/act/issues/2756)